raganwald/javascript-allonge-six/manuscript/markdown/ValuesAndExpressions/numbers.md

 As we've seen, JavaScript has many common arithmetic operators.
 We can create expressions that look very much like mathematical expressions, for example we can write `1 + 1` or `2 * 3` or `42 - 34` or even `6 / 2`.
 These can be combined to make more complex expressions, like ` 2 * 5 + 1`.

-In JavaScript, operators have an order of precedence designed to mimic the way humans typically parse written arithmatic.
+In JavaScript, operators have an order of precedence designed to mimic the way humans typically parse written arithmetic.
 So:

     2 * 5 + 1
       //=> 11